-Tulip
+Umbrellas

+Jose Prats, Alvaro Robles

+France/Spain 2020 I 13 mins Safe and dry, Kyna has her Dad's love and protective umbrella-beard to carry her through... until one day her beloved dog needs rescuing.

 Bearing

 Daniela Hýbnerová

 Czech Republic 2019 | 2 mins Keeping up with your Mama isn't always easy.

 The Witch & the Baby

 Evgenia Golubeva

 UK/Russia 2020 | 5 mins

 An ageing witch needs a baby for a spell that will make her young again.
 But when she brings home a little princess, things don't go quite as planned.

 Screenings

-LUM ITR Sun 31 Oct, 11.00 am Sun 7 Nov, 10.30 am
+LUM Sun 7 Nov, 11.00 am Sun 14 Nov, 10.30 am ITR

-NZ Classification tbc

 Becoming

 Films that examine the experiences and influences that shape a life.
 Youthful explorations of stresses and successes in early careers, the situations these films survey may be diverse, but all depict potent elements of emerging identity.

 Tigers

 Tigrar

 Director/Screenplay: Ronnie Sandahl

-Sweden 2020 | 117 mins Cast: Erik Enge, Alfred Enoch, Frida Gustavsson, Maurizio Lombardi, Lino Musella
+Sweden 2020 I 117 mins Cast: Erik Enge, Alfred Enoch, Frida Gustavsson, Maurizio Lombardi, Lino Musella

 Cinematography:

 Marek Septimus Wieser Languages: In English, Swedish and Italian with English subtitles Festivals: Busan 2020 Awards: Best Film (Flash Forward), Busan International Film Festival 2020 Swedish drama Tigers gives viewers a frank look into the ruthless world of European professional football, where only the best of the best is ever given the chance to try out.
-The film is based on the ground-breaking true story of Swedish footballer Martin Bengtsson who signed to glamorous Italian football club Inter Milan.
-Yet signing is only the beginning of a gruelling process for young players, where reward and adulation seem tantalisingly close but every move is micromanaged and scrutinised by the powerful clubs, leaving little room for emotion or self-doubt.
-Fulfilling a life-long dream, Bengtsson joins Inter as a precocious teenager, quickly learning that to succeed he will have to approach everything with a kind of fascistic discipline.
+The film is based on the ground-breaking true story of Swedish footballer Martin Bengtsson who signed to glamorous Italian football club Inter Milan Yet signing is only the beginning of a gruelling process for young players, where reward and adulation seem tantalisingly close but every move is micromanaged and scrutinised by the powerful clubs, leaving little room for emotion or self-doubt Fulfilling a life-long dream, Bengtsson joins Inter as a precocious teenager, quickly learning that to succeed he will have to approach everything with a kind of fascistic discipline.
 His body must be terminally primed to deliver 90 minutes of physical perfection on the field.
 The film plays out like a thriller, watching Bengtsson progress up the ladder at Inter.
-Tigers suggests that while the rewards are obvious, for many the costs will be too high.
-For every superstar footballer, there are hundreds of others who, having thrown their entire lives into "making it", won't even come close. - Brannavan Gnanalingam Screenings LUM Sat 6 Nov, 6.45 pm LUM Tue 9 Nov, 8.00 pm LUM Sat 13 Nov, 1.45 pm
+Tigers suggests that while the rewards are obvious. for many the costs will be too high.
+For every superstar footballer, there are hundreds of others who having thrown their entire lives into "making it", won't even come close.
+Brannavan Gnanalingam Screenings LUM Thu 11 Nov, 11.30 am Sat 13 Nov, 6.45 pm LUM LUM Tue 16 Nov, 8.00 pm LUM Sat 20 Nov, 1.45 pm